BonoboPLC/lojjo_wiki/administration/games/lottery.md

 The Buy-in  is transferred to the Game Trust account upon sale.
 This amount should be caliberated to cover the prizes as defined in your payout table.
 (Not to worry if it doesn't)

-The Rake is transferred to the Game Commission account.
+The Rake is transferred to the Commissions Earned account.

 At the end of the game, the prizes are paid from the Game Trust account to the Player's Trust Account